Icinga/icinga2/doc/2-getting-started.md

 Icinga 2 is compatible with Icinga 1.x user interfaces by providing additional features required as backends.

-Furthermore these interfaces (and somewhere in the future an Icinga 2 exclusive interface) can be used for the newly created `Icinga Web 2` user interface.
+Furthermore these interfaces can be used for the newly created `Icinga Web 2` user interface.

 Some interface features will only work in a limited manner due to